braincrafted/mq-bundle/README.md

         consumers:
             write_file: acme_demo.consumer.write_file

 Now you need to define the service `acme_demo.consumer.write_file` in your bundles service configuration.
 You have to write those consumers by yourself.
-For example,
+An example is given below.

     <?php
     // src/Bc/Bundle/MqDemoBundle/Consumer/WriteFileConsumer.php